CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

     ![](../Images/aii2.png)

-1. Then at the top of the page for the model, select **Use this model**.
+1. Then, at the top of the page for the model, select **Use this model**.

     ![](../Images/ai11l1.png)